mrzor/clojurians-mob/README.md

 - Coding person streams to twitch without sound, people hop into teamspeak/discord/mumble to contribute
 - Coding person collects public keys from the mob, gives them shell access to something, and they all hack together inside a screen or tmux session
 - Suggestions welcome

+### Get involved !

+Open an issue and request commit access if you want to edit the documents.

+Come talk with us on Clojurians' slack!